 Sky Ranch Lodge – If you are travelling on a slightly higher budget, then this romantic hotel is a fantastic option in Sedona.
 Centrally located, they have a range of comfortable rooms available and a bar and restaurant on site.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other hotels in Sedona

-On the fourth day of your 5 days in Arizona road trip, it is time to leave Sedona and drive to the most iconic of Arizona attractions: the Grand Canyon.
+On the fourth day of your trip, it is time to leave Sedona and drive to the most iconic of Arizona attractions: the Grand Canyon.

-The Sedona to Grand Canyon drive only takes about 2 hours, so it can easily be done as a day trip from Sedona.
+The Sedona to Grand Canyon drive only takes about 2 hours, so you can easily visit the Grand Canyon as a day trip from Sedona.
 However, this may not be the best idea, especially if you have five days or more to devote to your Arizona itinerary.

 The Grand Canyon is one of the most spectacular natural sites in the world.
 It is also incredibly massive and travellers could easily spend days exploring this amazing wonder.